 - Getting financial statements (balance sheets, income statement, cash flow, and changes in equity) ready for stakeholders.

-Bookkeeping requires careful analysis and a little legal know-how.
+The bookkeeping process requires careful analysis and a little legal know-how.
 In the event your business is ever audited, you want to make sure your records are in order and deductions are legitimate.

 2. Keep track of what everyone is doing (and spending)